dulsi/colormonster/README.md

 # Building

 Color Monster is montser training game designed for the TinyArcade platform.
 Load the viobyte.ino in the Arduino IDE.
-Install the TinyScreen library and you should be able to build it for your device.
+Install the TinyScreen and SdFat library and you should be able to build it for your device.

 If you want to play it on a Linux computer, you can use the tinyscreensim program (https://github.com/dulsi/tinyscreensim).
 Install glfw3 library.